This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 NotificationBehavior

-An object represents behavior that should be applied to the incoming notification.
+An object which represents behavior that should be applied to the incoming notification.

 On Android, setting shouldPlaySound: false will result in the drop-down notification alert not showing, no matter what the priority is.
 This setting will also override any channel-specific sounds you may have configured.